martapienkosz/martapienkosz.github.io/README.md

 # ASSIGNMENT 1: 30MFF WEB SITE

 ## Project Description
-<b>what is the project, what is the overall concept and theme, and what kind of experience you were striving to create?</b>
+<b>What is the project, what is the overall concept and theme, and what kind of experience you were striving to create?</b>

 The concept of my website was to build a scroll bar containing all the content: actors, information, contact.
 I strived for consistent aesthetics and orderly content.
 I chose to use white text blocks on a dark background to introduce order and regularity.
 I wanted my website to represent the idea behind 30 MMF: simple and playfull.

 ## Process: How did you go about implementing the concept.

 ## Reflection and Evaluation
-his should bookend the initial concept and talk about whether your expectations and goals were met in the process of building the final working version.
+<b>Were the expectations and goals  met in the process of building the final working version?</b>

 My initial idea was to put a full-screen video and navigation over it.
 After reflection, I realized that the site does not speak for itself as it is not clear what the MFF 30 is.
 I decided to divide the space into two parts and have a short description and a video on the right.